Q. Are you licensed?

 Q. How long have you been cooking this way?

-A. My husband and I started eating this way in December of 2009.
+A. We have been eating this way since December of 2009.
 See Our Story for more information.

 Q. How do I heat up my food?